 - Licking at the genitals or below the base of the tail

 In advanced cases, where the urine flow has been stopped for more than 24 hours, cats can become systemically ill from retained toxins.
 They often start vomiting or become very weak and lethargic.
 Death usually happens within 48 hours, and it’s not a pleasant way to go.
 The pain with this disease is immense.
-Imagine your own discomfort if you couldn’t use the bathroom for a whole day.
+Imagine your own discomfort if you were unable to urinate for a whole day.

-The course after unblocking these cats is just as unpredictable and mysterious as the factors leading up to the obstruction.
-Some cats are released from the hospital never to suffer another episode, while others will have repeated occurrences days, weeks, or years later.
-This is an inhumane and costly disease.
+The recovery of cats once blockages are cleared is just as unpredictable and mysterious as the factors leading up to the obstruction.
+Some cats are released from the hospital and never suffer another episode, while others will have repeated occurrences days, weeks, or years later.
+It’s a terrible and costly condition, but one that can be prevented by ensuring your cats remain hydrated.
+Here are some ways pet parents can protect their kitties:

-- Have many water stations throughout the house.
-Put a water bowl on each floor, too.
-Cats, being fairly lazy creatures, may not want to walk up a flight of steps to get a drink.
+- Multiple water sources.
+In addition to cat water fountains, put a cat water bowl on each floor of a home.
+Cats may not want to walk up a flight of steps to get a drink.
 If the bowl is nearby, they may go for it.

 - Feed canned food.
 Canned food is mostly water and has been scientifically shown to lessen the chances of obstruction.
 Canned food, while messier and more of a hassle than dry food, will force the cat to consume water and decrease the chance of becoming blocked.

 - Get a pet fountain.
-Designed by a veterinarian who I can only assume was tired of seeing blocked cats suffer, circulating water fountains give the illusion of running water, which most cats love.
-How many times have you seen your cat at the faucet, hoping for a drop to fall?
-Pet water fountains fulfil the dream of many a cat – running water.
-The fact that it’s not really running and that it circulates water through a pump and filter doesn’t matter to them.
+Circulating pet water fountains give the illusion of running water, which most cats love.
 Cats drink more from a water source that’s fresher, and as a result are better hydrated and less likely to suffer an obstruction.